AMU to conduct online open book exams

 An AMU spokesman said, "Final semester examinations for UG and PG classes will be held after July 10 and the schedule will be announced shortly.
 It has also been decided that those papers of the first semester which had not been held earlier will also be conducted through the same manner between July 5 and 10".

-Following the decision, a section of teachers have written a letter to the Vice Chancellor.
+Following the decision, a section of teachers has written a letter to the Vice-Chancellor.

 In the letter, teachers' elected representative to the university's executive committee, Prof Aftab Alam, said the decision to hold online exams violates the statutes of the institution and any decision to hold online exams has to be preceded by certain mandated procedures.